bvillasen/blog/astro/_posts/2020-05-06-comparison_ewald_complte.md

 The measurements I get from the SPH simulation are consistent with the Cholla simulation, in redshift space the SPH $$\tau_{eff}$$ is somewhat lower to the Cholla measurement, but **in real space $$\tau_{eff}$$ is very similar in both simulations and also consistent with the values reported on Puchwein et al. 2019.**

+### Appendix: Voigt Profile

+**From Puchwein et al. 2015:** [Here](https://ui.adsabs.harvard.edu/abs/2015MNRAS.450.4081P/abstract)

+>Synthetic Lyman α forest spectra:
+We compute synthetic Lyman $$\alpha$$ forest spectra in post-processing.
+This allows us to directly compare the effective optical depth for absorption as well as other statistics of the simulated spectra to observations.
+We select 5000 randomly placed lines of sight through each output of the simulation box, along directions parallel to one of the coordinate axes (randomly selected among x, y and z).
+Each line of sight is represented by 2048 pixels.
+We then compute the neutral hydrogen density, temperature and velocity of the IGM along these lines of sight by adding up the density contributions and averaging the temperatures and velocities of all SPH particles whose smoothing lengths are intersected.
+Our calculation of the spectra accounts for Doppler shifts due to bulk flows of the gas as well as for thermal broadening of the Lyman $$\alpha$$ line (see e.g. Bolton & Haehnelt 2007).
+This yields the optical depth, $$\tau$$ , for Lyman $$\alpha$$ absorption as a function of velocity offset along each line of sight, which can then be easily converted into a transmitted flux fraction,
+$$F = e^{ −τ}$$ , as a function of wavelength or redshift. *